rif3331/Agentic_Automata_Learning/README.md

 The interface first allows users to select the API provider and the model used during the experiment.
 By default, the runner is configured to use **Gemini 3.1 Flash Lite**, which is available free of charge through a shared daily budget of **$40** across all users of the demo.
 For other models, users are required to provide their own API key.

-Users can choose between two sources for the hidden target automaton:
+Users can choose between two sources for the hidden DFA:

 - **User Regular Expression → DFA** – define a custom target automaton by providing a regular expression.
 The expression is automatically converted into a minimal DFA and used as the hidden target in the experiment.